ibm-cloud-docs/hpc-ibm-spectrumlsf/integrate-scale.md

 * To create the bastion and login nodes on the LSF, you should create a new subnet under the Scale VPC cluster.
 Even though there are two existing subnets under the Scale VPC (proto-pvt-1 and stg-pvt-1), it is advised to create a new subnet.
 This approach ensures that the bastion and login node do not have a direct access to the Storage Scale nodes, which aligns with the planned architecture.

 * Provide the existing custom resolver ID under the `dns_custom_resolver_id` parameter.
-Since a custom resolver ID was already created under the Scale VPC, failing to provide this details will cause the LSF deployment to fail.
+Since a custom resolver ID was already created under the Scale VPC, failing to provide this details cause the LSF deployment to fail.

 * Provide the Storage Scale cluster storage security group ID under the `storage_security_group_id` parameter.
 This security group ID is required to establish the connection from the LSF cluster nodes to Storage Scale CES nodes from where the NFS mount points are exported.